mitiko/blog/content/tech/compression/fsm/index.md

 ## Levels of history

 The key here is that these so-called *postfix symbols* are a history of their own.
+And it's turtles all the way down!

 We previously defined \\(\text{history}\\) as the list of all previously processed symbols.
 We also defined \\(\text{context}\\) to be the output of a hash-like function